-This, the third in Bella Figura Publication’s Dream of Venice series, will join our original publication Dream of Venice and our most recent book Dream of Venice Architecture, in September 2018.
-To stay up to date with news, visit the Dream of Venice Facebook page.
+This, the third in Bella Figura Publication’s Dream of Venice series, joins the original publication Dream of Venice and Dream of Venice Architecture.
+To stay up to date with news, follow Dream of Venice on Twitter.

 Dream of Venice in Black and White cover image by Lisa Katsiaris.
 Image directly above courtesy Mark Lindsay.
 Garry Wapshott photographed the reflection he captured during aqua alta in the Piazza San Marco on the header of this site.